 In this passage, Jesus instructed Thomas and the other disciples to believe in two figures: God and himself.
 In so doing, he made it clear that God is someone other than himself.
 Thomas recognized this, addressing Jesus not as “God” but as “Lord.”
 The net result of the scene is that Jesus challenged Thomas and the others to believe in one individual (the Father) who was called “God” and another individual (himself) who was called “Lord.”

 A few chapters later, Jesus reiterated his point in his high priestly prayer:

 John 17:3 ESV — And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.

 Thus Thomas was told not once, but twice, that salvation requires faith in two distinct individuals: his God (the Father) and his Lord (Jesus).
-But his nagging doubts intensified when Jesus was subsequently arrested and crucified as a pretender to the throne of David (Jn.
+Nevertheless, his nagging doubts about the legitimacy of Jesus’ lordship intensified when Jesus was subsequently arrested and crucified as a pretender to the throne of David (Jn.
 19:15-21).

 Immediate Context: The Scene in Question